Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 After all players have finished claiming objectives, if at least one of them has the required amount of Victory Point (or more) that was decided at the start of the game, the game ends.
 Whoever has the most Victory Points at that time is declared winner.
 If two or more players have the same number of Victory Points, ties are broken in favour of the one controlling the most planets outside of his Home System.
 If there is still a tie, tied players share the victory.

-	She has gained the power needed to claim the for too long empty Imperial Throne on Mecatol Rex.
-The Winnaran Custodians will step aside for their new Empress, who must lead the galaxy to a new age of prosperity, peace and enlightenment.
+***She has gained the power needed to claim the for too long empty Imperial Throne of Mecatol Rex.
+The Winnaran Custodians will step aside for their new Empress, who must lead the galaxy to a new age of prosperity, peace and enlightenment.***

 Note that it is possible for a player to win the game outside of the Status Phase (some effects grant Victory Points during the Action Phase).
 If a player reaches the required amount of Victory Point at any time outside of the Status Phase, the game ends immediately and a victor is determined following the same procedure as above.